AI Research Resource

 Background

-For startups in capital-intensive AI development, AIRR is potentially transformative: a million GPU hours at commercial rates (roughly £0.80-£1.50 per hour) represents £800,000 to £1.5m of compute subsidy per company.
-The SAIU's deployment of AIRR as a non-dilutive benefit distinguishes it from straightforward equity investment programmes.
+For startups in capital-intensive AI development, AIRR is potentially transformative: at commercial rates of roughly £0.80–£1.50 per GPU hour, one million hours represents £800,000 to £1.5m of compute subsidy per company, delivered non-dilutively.
+The SAIU's deployment of AIRR as a non-cash benefit distinguishes it from equity-only programmes, and the DAWN expansion makes the UK's sovereign compute footprint one of the largest among European governments.